 Most popular! - This is the preference of most of our participants.
-You share an apartment with other participants or live in a house of average standards with a host family.
+You share an apartment with other participants (where you can choose between 4-share dorm room, twin/double room, and single room) or live in a house of average standards with a host family.

 Comfort+ - For those with a need for comfort: Accommodation at a hotel or at a house of higher standards with host family.